Harper Connelly Mysteries: Television adaptation

 CBS was developing a series based on the Harper Connelly Mysteries series with Ridley Scott and Tony Scott as executive producers.
 Charlaine Harris later stated that CBS had passed on the show and it would not be adapted.

 In April 2012, Charlaine confirmed that SyFy was making a television adaption of the Harper Connelly Mysteries series.

+Charlaine Harris reported on her facebook page that the "Harper Connelly series" was a 'no-go' and syfy had opted out.